 IEEE Press authors contract with Wiley, but IEEE holds the copyright in the work.
 The IEEE Master Brand appears at the top of the spine and the Wiley colophon at the bottom.
 Both brands appear elsewhere on the cover and inside the book.
 If the book is in a series, the series brand and identification appears on the cover and title page.
 If an IEEE Society sponsors the book, that information appears on the title page.

 Do you offer full production services or does the author typeset the book?

-Through our agreement with John Wiley and Sons, we offer our authors full production services: copyediting, art preparation, page make-up, and collaboration on all aspects that affect the aesthetics of the final, printed book.
+Through an agreement with John Wiley & Sons, IEEE Press offers authors full production services: copyediting, art preparation, page make-up, and collaboration on all aspects that affect the aesthetics of the final, printed book.
 For authors that desire to typeset their own books, Wiley copyedits the book and prepares the cover design.

 How are the books promoted?

-Wiley is primarily responsible for the marketing of our publications through the same tactics and channels as their other publications.
-Additionally, the IEEE and individual IEEE Societies support Wiley’s efforts by including our publications in member marketing efforts and space available advertising.
-Wiley has created a special page that highlights our publications and IEEE entities are encouraged to link to this site or to specific book pages.
+Wiley is primarily responsible for the marketing of IEEE Press publications through the same tactics and channels as their other publications.
+Additionally, IEEE and individual IEEE Societies support Wiley’s efforts by including IEEE publications in member marketing efforts and space available advertising.
+Wiley has created a special page that highlights IEEE Press publications and IEEE entities are encouraged to link to this site or to specific book pages.